Cohomology of generalized configuration spaces: Configuration spaces of points on -acyclic spaces

-Algebras over the commutative operad in $\mathsf{Ch}(\mathcal E) = \mathsf{Ch}_R^{\mathsf{Ord}_+}$ are then nothing but commutative monoids in this category, i.e.\ commutative dg shuffle algebras.
-We shall refer to $\mathsf C_\infty$-algebras in this category as \emph{shuffle $\mathsf C_\infty$-algebras}.
-They form a natural enlargement of the category of commutative shuffle dg algebras.
-Similarly we may consider shuffle $\mathsf A_\infty$-algebras as an enlargement of the category of shuffle dg algebras.
-The homotopy transfer theorem remains valid in this category, with the same proof. \end{para}
+That is, we repeat verbatim the definitions of $\mathsf A_\infty$-algebra and $\mathsf C_\infty$-algebra, but the tensor coalgebra and cofree conilpotent Lie coalgebra is now computed using the above tensor product.
+An associative dg algebra in this category of functors is nothing but a a shuffle dg algebra, and a commutative dg algebra is nothing but a commutative shuffle dg algebra, as defined in \S\ref{defn-shuffle}.
+We shall refer to $\mathsf A_\infty$-algebras in this category as \emph{shuffle $\mathsf A_\infty$-algebras}.
+They form a natural enlargement of the category of shuffle dg algebras.
+Similarly we may consider shuffle $\mathsf C_\infty$-algebras as an enlargement of the category of commutative shuffle dg algebras. \end{para}

+\begin{prop} Let $A$ and $A'$ be shuffle dg algebras.
+If there exists an $A_\infty$-quasi-isomorphism $f \colon A \to A'$, then there exists a zig-zag of quasi-isomorphisms of shuffle dg algebras connecting $A$ and $A'$.
+Similarly for commutative shuffle dg algebras and shuffle $\mathsf C_\infty$-algebras. \end{prop}

+\begin{para} Before giving the proof of Proposition \ref{shuffle-qiso}, let us recall how one proves this for usual $\mathsf A_\infty$-algebras and $\mathsf C_\infty$-algebras over $\Q$.
+The idea is to show that each morphism in the zig-zag

+is a quasi-isomorphism, where the first and last arrows are given by the counit of the bar-cobar adjunction \cite[Section 11.3]{lodayvallette} and the second arrow is given by applying the functor cobar to the map $BA \to BA'$ corresponding to the $\mathsf A_\infty$-morphism $f$.
+Disregarding the differential we have